MonadWizard/django_ecommerce_project/README.md

-* complete about-us with modal view from ckeditor page
-* complete contact-us with modal and complete add submission form
+* control Sub-category with mptt. and complete subcategory On home Page UI

-### complete about-us & contact-us pages
+### complete django-mptt on homepage